scttfrdmn/atom/docs/index.md

-# AWS HPC Platform
+# ATOM ⚛️

+**Automated Toolkit for Optimized Modeling**

+*Cloud-native HPC made simple*

-Welcome to the AWS HPC Platform documentation!
-This platform provides a flexible, application-agnostic infrastructure for deploying high-performance computing applications on AWS with architecture-optimized containers and cost-efficient job scheduling.
+Welcome to ATOM documentation!
+ATOM provides a flexible, application-agnostic infrastructure for deploying high-performance computing applications with architecture-optimized containers and cost-efficient job scheduling.
+Built cloud-native from the ground up for modern research computing.

+> *The fundamental unit of cloud computing*

 ## Overview

-AWS HPC Platform is designed to make running computational workloads on AWS simple, cost-effective, and performant.
-Whether you're running atmospheric simulations, quantum chemistry calculations, or machine learning training, the platform handles the infrastructure complexity so you can focus on your science.
+ATOM is designed to make running computational workloads simple, cost-effective, and performant.
+Whether you're running atmospheric simulations, quantum chemistry calculations, or machine learning training, ATOM handles the infrastructure complexity so you can focus on your science.

+**Cloud-Native Design**: ATOM leverages cloud-native patterns including containerization, serverless orchestration, and elastic scaling to provide HPC capabilities without traditional cluster management overhead.

 ### Key Features